Help your potential matches find common interests.

 the naughty bits obviously, but ended up reading the whole thing.

-Cornwell.
-Love the hobbit, Lord of the Rings I found a little too
+Hobbit, Lord of the Rings I found a little too meandering.
+The

 A new section!
 I recently read my first comic book in about 20